miguelgrinberg/REST-auth/README.md

 - GET **/api/resource**

     Return a protected resource.<br>
     This request must be authenticated using a HTTP Basic Authentication header.
-Instead of username and password, the client can provide a valid authentication token in the username field.
-If using an authentication token the password field is not used and can be set to any value.<br>
+Instead of username and password, the client must provide a valid authentication token in the username field, the password field is not used and can be set to any value.<br>
     On success a JSON object with data for the authenticated user is returned.<br>
     On failure status code 401 (unauthorized) is returned.